Table of Contents

 The best services provide on-call scheduling.
 This software provides online access to your account and scheduling management, where you can set schedules and make changes directly within the system (without relying on someone else to do so) in real-time.

-Of course, one of the most essential features of any suitable medical call answering service, along with answering medical on-call requests, is the ability to set, change, or cancel appointments with the caller’s medical provider (you).
+Of course, another essential feature of any suitable medical call answering service, along with answering medical on-call requests, is the ability to set, change, or cancel appointments with the caller’s medical provider (you).

 Besides emergency calls, this is what most after-hours calls are about.